 \section{Introduction}

-In real-world point cloud generation applications, the controllability to generated shape is a fundamental requirement.
-Structures are the ideal intermidiate representation to control the generation as they are the brief abstraction of 3D objects and have advantages of conciseness and intuitiveness.
-Therefore, structure-based controllable point cloud generation is attracting rising research interests.
-Different structure representations are proposed by previous works.
-Some works model objects at the part level.
-Mitra et al. \cite{Mitra2014} proposed structured objects which contain part-level connectivity information and inter-part relationship information.
+In real-world point cloud generation applications, the controllability to generate shapes is a fundamental requirement.
+Structures are the ideal intermediate representation to control the generation as they are the brief abstraction of 3D objects and have the advantages of conciseness and intuitiveness.
+Therefore, structure-based controllable point cloud generation is attracting rising research interest.

+Previous works propose different structure representations—some work model objects at the part level.
+Mitra et al. \cite{Mitra2014} proposed structured objects containing part-level connectivity and inter-part relationship information.
 The information can be naturally formed as a part tree \cite{Mo_2019_CVPR} named N-ary part hierarchies.
 Mo et al. \cite{mo2019structurenet} proposed the StructureNet to generate point clouds via hierarchical graph networks, and later they proposed PT2PC \cite{mo2020pt2pc} to generate shapes directly from the part tree.
-Unlike above methods, Yang et al. \cite{Yang_Wu_Zhang_Jin_2021} used a simple sparse point cloud to represent structures and introduced point-level semantic labels into structure extraction.
-They proposed CPCGAN to generate a 3D shape from a structure point cloud by breeding 64 points from each structure point.
+Unlike the above methods, Yang et al. \cite{Yang_Wu_Zhang_Jin_2021} used a simple sparse point cloud to represent structures and introduced point-level semantic labels into structure extraction.
+They introduced CPCGAN to generate 3D shapes from a structure point cloud by extrapolating 64 points from each structure point.